ggreer/geoff.greer.fm/_posts/2014-09-21-the-long-now-of-software.md

 I think there are several factors explaining grep's longevity:

-1. The code is licensed permissively.
+1. The code is permissively licensed.
-1. It was written in a language that is still popular today \(C\).
+1. It was written in a language that remains popular \(C\).
 1. The problem it solves (searching text files & streams) is still a problem today.
 1. People maintain it, mostly because of the reasons above.